iGovDirect/Security-Review/README.md

 Counter Measures: We regulary keep back-up dumpes on usb-sticks around the world

-**Scenario:** Attacker tries a brut force attack agaist auth cloud function on multiple accounts to trigger them to lock down in an attemt to disrupt the service
+**Scenario:** Attacker tries a brute force attack agaist auth cloud function on multiple accounts to trigger them to lock down in an attemt to disrupt the service

 Counter Measures: Before asking for username and password, a unique token is required.
 However, an attack can still cost the foundation a lot of money.
 Google is working on a solution (beta): https://cloud.google.com/functions/docs/securing/managing-access